-c.
+- c.
 Second Requirement to Withdraw: Students Required to Withdraw from the University a second time normally are not considered for re-admission for at least two (2) full calendar years following the Requirement to Withdraw.
-Re-admission is only on presentation of compelling evidence that the student is both able and prepared to succeed in University studies.
+Re-admission is only on presentation of compelling evidence that the student is both able and prepared to succeed in University studies. - d.
+Academic Renewal: A student that has been away for a minimum of five calendar years with a Cumulative GPA of less than a 2.0 may apply for academic renewal, providing the request is done so within their first semester of re-admission.